DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/grouping.md

 ## Grouping Controlled Mode

-To control grouping state, pass the appropriate array to the `grouping` property of the `GroupingState` plugin and handle the `groupingChange` event.
+To control the grouping state, pass the appropriate array to the `grouping` property of the `GroupingState` plugin and handle the `groupingChange` event.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/grouping/local-grouping-controlled)